Prospective Graduate Students

 This professional degree program is designed for students seeking to earn their Master of Science (MS) in Materials Science and Engineering to further their career goals or to meet work requirements.
 This is a fast track program that is designed to be completed in one year.
 Instead of a thesis requirement, a final written and oral final report is required.
 This program is self-sustaining / not supported by state funds and does not offer assistantships and stipends.

-For more details about the Applied Master’s Program please view this document.
+For more details about the Applied Master’s Program please view our AMP Brochure.

 Application instructions and online application are available here: